TypeFox/monaco-languageclient/README.md

 It is recommended to study this chapter first: [NEW with v7: Treemended monaco-editor](#new-with-v7-treemended-monaco-editor).
 If you have mutiple, possibly hundreds of compile errors resulting from missing functions deep in `monaco-editor` or `vscode` then it is very likely your `package-lock.json` or `node_modules` are dirty.
 Remove both and do a fresh `npm install`.
 Always `npm list monaco-editor` is very useful.
 If you see different or errornous versions, then this is an indicator something is wrong.

+Current observation is: When using npm overrides upgrading them seems to be problematic.
+Best practices seems to be to remove `package-lock.json` or `node_modules` and do a full re-installation with `npm i` afterwards.

 ### Volta